-Indian student Shashank moved to London to study a Masters of Business Administration at the University of East London.
-Shashank was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.
+Italian student Silvia is an Erasmus student in London studying MA Translation (Business and Legal) at Middlesex University.
+Silvia was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.

-Here Shashank tells us more about himself, why he chose to study in London and what his impressions are so far.
+Here Silvia tells us more about herself, why she chose to study in London and what her impressions are so far.

-What do you enjoy most about UEL and your course?
+What do you like most about Middlesex University?

 How would you describe London in three words?

 Do you have any advice for other students thinking about studying in London?

 Don’t be afraid.
 It will be very challenging at the beginning.
 It probably won’t be easy to find the right place to live, to meet friends, to understand how to study properly but don’t give up!
 After a couple of weeks, everything will be fine and you will love it!

 Watch the video from the International Student Welcome Event